chili-epfl/staTIc/README.md

 ## StaticAR is an AR environment to explore statics and structural behavior analysis in a qualitative way.
 [Video](https://www.youtube.com/watch?v=Zm1e330Gxwg)

+## Running on a new Android Tablet

+1) Plug in the tablet to a computer via USB, enable file sharing

+2) Copy [StaticAR_1.0.apk](backup/StaticAR_1.0.apk) file in [backup/](backup/) to Downloads folder on the tablet

+3) Copy [StaticAR](backup/StaticAR) folder to the top-level folder on the tablet

+4) Open the tablet to the Files app, install the app by running the APK

+5) Run the app on the tablet!

 ## Linux build

  - Download and install Qt 5.10